 - Warcraft III: Scrolls of various types (healing, armor, town portal...) can be bought in shops (higher-level spells or multiple buffs can be found as high-level loot) and are one-use, though it's relatively easy to make a stacking system in custom maps.

 - Path of Exile follows the Diablo II model and has only two types of scrolls, Scroll of Wisdom (Identify) and Portal Scroll, but with a few twists.
 First, both types serve as Practical Currency, since in-game vendors don't accept gold as payment.
 Secondly, early game enemies rarely drop whole Scrolls of Wisdom, so you'll have to put them together from five Scroll Fragments.
 Lastly, you can skip Portal Scrolls entirely if you find the colorless Portal gem, which takes up one active skill slot but frees up some inventory space.

-- Skies of Arcadia has single use crystals that can be used to cast spells the characters don't know yet, and to save on magic afterwards.
+- There are single use crystals that can be used to cast spells the characters don't know yet, and to save on magic afterwards.

 - Crypt Of The Necrodancer has consumable scrolls, including a Freeze Enemies scroll and a Scroll of Need, which gives you an item that you need.

 - Divinity: Original Sin features one-use scrolls that can be used to cast spells not learned yet.

 - In the text adventure trilogy Enchanter, spells are learned from scrolls that are copied into one's Spellbook: Copying that spell causes it to vanish.

 - In Neopets, you can purchase scrolls for your Neopet that have a magical effect on them or can be used in the Battledome.
 They are one-use only.

 - Ragnarok Online: